InterferenceArchive/ca_scripts/README.md

 	pip install requests

-If you store the script in the same directory with whatever code you want to access it, just imoprt it and be sure to enter the url where you CA **admin** page is at (that is, the Providence homepage, not Pawtucket) along with your login credentials:
+If you store the script in the same directory with whatever code you want to access it, just import it and be sure to enter the url where you CA **admin** page is at (that is, the Providence homepage, not Pawtucket) along with your login credentials as in this example:

 	import collectiveaccess

 	client = collectiveaccess.CollectiveAccess('https://myCAcatalog.org/admin_home', 'myusername', 'mypass')

-### Methods
+### Methods (what you can do with the client once it's connected)

 #### get_entities()
 Allows you to search over all entities in your Collective Access site (without a query string, it returns everything):